d-trigo/on-fire-omarball/README.md

 pause
 ```

 This will run the script and keep the terminal open to assist in debugging when needed.
+When the BAT file is ready, point Task Scheduler to the BAT file and schedule it for the time you prefer.

 # Will you automate set-up for all leagues and create a invite link for the bot in the future?
 It's a possibility, but more details and personal time are needed here before I can proceed.
 I would need to specifically consider if there are any potential security concerns with obtaining ESPN cookie and SWID info through user input (this would be through DM if I were to do so).
 For now, you are free to use the basic template of the script to host it on whichever server you desire.